ENOTO: Improving Offline-to-Online Reinforcement Learning with Q-Ensembles: Experiments

 \subsection{Navigation Tasks}

-We further verify the effectiveness of E2O on D4RL navigation task Antmaze \cite{fu2020d4rl} by integrating another offline RL algorithm LAPO \cite{chen2022latent}.
-In detail, we specialize E2O as LAPO-N + WeightedMinPair + SUNRISE, i.e., E2O-LAPO.
+We further verify the effectiveness of ENOTO on D4RL navigation task Antmaze \cite{fu2020d4rl} by integrating another offline RL algorithm LAPO \cite{chen2022latent}.
+In detail, we specialize ENOTO as LAPO-N + WeightedMinPair + SUNRISE, i.e., ENOTO-LAPO.
 For the Antmaze task, we consider three types of mazes: umaze, medium and large mazes, and two data compositions: play and diverse.
 The data compositions vary in their action coverage of different regions of the state space and the sub-optimality of the behavior policy.

-\paragraph{Comparative Evaluation}
+\paragraph{Comparative Evaluation.}

-Since Antmaze is a more challenging task, most offline RL methods struggle to achieve satisfactory results in the offline phase, we only compare our E2O-LAPO method on this task with two effective baseline methods, IQL and PEX.
+Since Antmaze is a more challenging task, most offline RL methods struggle to achieve satisfactory results in the offline phase, we only compare our ENOTO-LAPO method on this task with three effective baseline methods, IQL, PEX and Cal-QL.
+Specifically, for the D4RL Antmaze tasks, these methods apply a reward modification following previous works.
+This modification effectively introduces a survival penalty that encourages the agent to complete the maze as quickly as possible.
+In the online phase, we maintain the same reward modification as the offline phase during training but keep the rewards unchanged during evaluation.